Rainbow Flag Award - LGBT+

 We are committed to working together to break down barriers, creating values of acceptance and mutual respect that children and young people will carry with them throughout their lives.

 In September 2021, our school was fortunate to be selected by YPAS to work towards the Rainbow Flag Award.
 There are six sections to gain for achieving a full Rainbow Flag Award status:

-We are delighted to announce that we have been awarded Skilled Teacher in January 2022!
+We are delighted to announce that Broad Square Primary School has been awarded Rainbow Flag status.